MeteoSwiss/opendata-download/README.md

 ## Data granularity
 For all types of data MeteoSwiss uses standard granularities.
 Depending on the application not all granularites are available.

-For [*Ground-based* Measurements](https://github.com/MeteoSwiss/opendata/tree/main?tab=readme-ov-file#a-ground-based-measurements) the lowest granulartiy is usually called 'raw data' (Rohwert) or 'original data' (Originalwert).
+For [*Ground-based* Measurements](https://github.com/MeteoSwiss/opendata/tree/main?tab=readme-ov-file#a-ground-based-measurements) the lowest granulartiy is usually called 'original data' (Originalwert).
 Higher granularities are called 'aggregations' or 'aggregated values'.
 The World Meteorological Organization (WMO) does issue guidelines on how national weather services have to aggregate values and MeteoSwiss does follow these guidelines.

 If you need hourly, daily, monthly or yearly values, we strongly recommend that you download the according granularity.
 Downloading the raw data (10min) and calculating sums or means yourself, will not always lead to the same results!
 Furthermore for historic data it is possible that manual data corrections have only been applied on higher granularities (like hourly or daily data), which means that historic raw data can still contain errors.